 With a lifelong love of nature, she can often being found camping, hiking, canoeing, snowshoeing, or otherwise meandering in the woods.

 Inspired by the beauty of nature, her pieces reflect the serenity and joyfulness that she experiences when outdoors.
 Photographs all capture a moment along a journey - a loon that popped up beside the canoe, the vibrant light of the sunset while a canoe paddled across the lake, the softness of a pine marten in the snow.
 Many paintings are painted while on an adventure, or created in the studio based off photographs and memories.

 Tina's favourite compliment is when someone tells her that one of her images makes them feel like they do when they are in nature, or that they're inspired to get outside.

-Achievements include two eight-month exhibits in the Visitor Center in Algonquin Park, awards for the Canadian Geographic Wildlife of the Year photo competition and the Canadian Wildlife Federation annual photo contest, as well as having pictures published in Algonquin Park publications and national magazines.
+Achievements include three eight-month exhibits in the Visitor Center in Algonquin Park, awards for the Canadian Geographic Wildlife of the Year photo competition and the Canadian Wildlife Federation annual photo contest, as well as having pictures published in Algonquin Park publications and national magazines.